16 Sights in Cluj-Napoca, Romania (with Map and Images)

 The Bob church is the first Greek-Catholic church that was built in 1803 in the city of Cluj, Transylvania, at that time part of the Austrian Empire.
 The name of the church comes from the Romanian noble Ioan Bob, later bishop of the Romanian Greek-Catholic church, who paid for the construction of the church.

 The Transfiguration Cathedral is a historical and architectural monument in Cluj-Napoca.
-The edifice was built between 1775-1779 in baroque style.
+The edifice was built between 1775 and 1779 in Baroque style.
 Since 1924 it has served as the cathedral of the Greek-Catholic Diocese of Cluj-Gherla.
-The church is located on the current Eroilor Boulevard, at nr.
-10.
+The church is located on the current Heroes' Boulevard, at no. 10.

-The Calvinist-Reformed Church in the Lower Town, also called the Reformed Church with 2 towers, located on Bd.
-21 December 1989 nr.
-41, is one of the symbolic buildings of Cluj-Napoca, being classified as a historical monument, with code LMI CJ-II-m-B-07264.
+The Calvinist Reformed Church in the Lower City, also called the Reformed Church with 2 towers, located on 21 December 1989 Blvd. no. 41, is one of the symbolic edifices of the city of Cluj-Napoca, being classified as a historical monument, with the code LMI CJ-II-m-B-07264.

 Share